PlasmaTrout/casaos-repo/README.md

 # casaos-repo
-Customer casaos repo that adds some things I like in my home lab
+Custom casaos repo that adds some things I like in my home lab